Provincial Archives of Alberta

-The Provincial Archives of Alberta is the official archives of the Canadian Province of Alberta.
+The Provincial Archives of Alberta is the official archives of the Canadian province of Alberta.
 It preserves and makes available for research both private and government records of all media related to Alberta.
 The Provincial Archives of Alberta also serves as the permanent archival repository of the Government of Alberta.
-The organization is situated in the Ministry of Culture, Multiculturalism and Status of Women.
+The organization is situated in the Ministry of Arts, Culture and Status of Women.